Anti-Greek sentiment: Albania

 During the interwar period (1918–1939), the Albanian government closed down many Greek schools as part of its forced assimilation policies.

 During the Communist rule in Albania (1944–1992), the Albanian communist government severely restricted the use of the Greek language and Greek names by the country's Greek minority in an attempt at its forced assimilation.
 During the Greek Civil War, anti-Greek sentiments were alarmingly widespread in the country, especially in the circle of Enver Hoxha, the communist leader of Albania.
 These negative attitudes towards Greeks continued, at the very least, until 1985, when Hoxha passed away.

 In post-Communist Albania, "there are no significant explicitly racist or chauvinist political parties", although, according to James Pettifer, "there are many individual politicians who adhere to very strong anti-Greek views, which in turn affects the orientation of virtually all ethnic Albanian political parties."
 In a 2013 poll in Albania, Greece topped the list of countries perceived to be a threat to Albania (18.5%), although the plurality of respondents (46.4%) agreed with the statement "No country is a threat to Albania."

 Australia

 Greeks in Australia have been subject to discrimination.
 During World War I, due to King Constantine I's pro-German sympathies, Greek immigrants were viewed with hostility and suspicion.
 Anti-Greek riots occurred in Sydney in 1915, Perth in 1915, and in Kalgoorlie in 1916.

-The word "wog" is an ethnic slur that is often used in Australia to refer to Southern European and Middle Eastern people of the Mediterranean region, including Greeks.
-It is also sometimes used against South Asians.
+The word "wog" is an ethnic slur that is often used in Australia to refer to Southern European, North African, and Middle Eastern people of the Mediterranean region, including Greeks.
+It is also sometimes used against South Asians, Pacific Islanders, and Latin Americans.
 Additionally, this term has also been adopted and used by Greek Australians to refer to themselves, as well as the sitcom Acropolis Now (1989–1992), the television spin-off of the 1987 play Wogs Out of Work, and the 2000 film The Wog Boy.